milosh86/react-library-template/README.md

 - npm init
 - add react to peerDependencies

+# Webpack setup + Babel (except babel-loader, Babel setup is the same for Rollup or any other tool)
 - add library code to src dir
 - Add webpack + webpack-cli (devDependencies assumed if not specified)
 - create webpack.config.js + add "entry", "output", "mode"